Castle Coole: Architecture

 Neo-classical in architectural style, Castle Coole was the work of two Georgian period architects who did not collaborate.
 Richard Johnston, an Irish architect, was initially commissioned and completed the basement.
 Johnston was dismissed in favour of the popular and fashionable English architect James Wyatt, who, rather than starting afresh, began where Johnston left off and completed the mansion on the same footprint.
 Wyatt adhered closely to the Neo-classical ideal of restraint, symmetry and meticulous proportions, with architectural features carefully scaled.
 An Ionic portico and flanking Doric colonnaded wings extend either end of the main block of the house.
 Wyatt probably never visited the site and sent drawings for the house from London.
 The very fine and varied plaster ceilings were all the work of the English artist Joseph Rose.

 Notable aspects of the mansion include the Portland stone façades and sober portico with Ionic capitals.
 Inside there more restrained grandeur with the entrance hall boasting four massive scagliola columns.
-A double-return cantilever staircase leads to an unusual double-height saloon at first floor that rises up a further floor with a bedroom gallery over-looking.
+A double-return cantilever staircase leads to an unusual double-height saloon at first floor that rises up a further floor with a bedroom gallery overlooking.
 Both spaces are decorated amply with Doric columns in scagliola of diminishing scale from lower to higher.

 Wyatt also designed some of the most important furniture in the mansion.
 Such architect-designed Neo-classical pieces still in the situation for which they are designed are rare, much of their aesthetic value arising from their surviving in the original location.
 Other furniture was placed by the second Earl, when the Regency style was in vogue and by later generations, so that the interior appearance today is many layered, not just neo-classical.

 A state bedroom, prepared in 1821 for King George IV (un-used by the King, who failed to arrive), retains original furnishings, state bed and flock wallpaper.
 A drawing room furnished in a French Empire style, a Grecian staircase hall, and a ladies' workroom furnished in a Chinese style reflect the importance of worldly knowledge and awareness during the Regency period.
-Family motifs, engraved into Italian marble chimneypieces and adorning the plaster frieze of the Entrance Hall, reflect the first Earl's pride in his family heritage.
+Family motifs, engraved into Italian marble chimneypieces and adorning the plaster frieze of the Entrance Hall, reflect the 1st Earl's pride in his family heritage.
 The rooms to the mansion's garden front have views of Lough Coole.